fncischen/OpenSC2K/README.md

 Along with implementing the original functionality and features, I plan to add additional capabilities beyond the original such as larger city/map sizes, additional network types, adding buildings beyond the initial tileset limitations, action/history tracking along with replays and more.

-I've only tested using Chrome 64 on macOS, but it should run fairly well on any modern browser/platform that supports WebGL.
+I've only tested using Chrome / Firefox on macOS, but it should run fairly well on any modern browser/platform that supports WebGL.
 Performance should be acceptable but there is still a LOT of room for optimizations and improvements.

-**Update:** Due to a takedown request from Electronic Arts, I've had to remove the game assets (tilesets primarily) included with this repository.
-I've got a mostly working asset extraction process, but it's been a few months since I last worked on it.
-It's only been tested with SimCity 2000 Special Edition for Windows.
+Due to copyrights, the original graphics and assets from SimCity 2000 cannot be provided here.
+I've developed and tested using the assets from SimCity 2000 Special Edition for Windows 95.
+Once I've got the basic engine stabilized I plan to add support for multiple versions of SimCity 2000 in the future.

+**Update:** I've been working on refactoring considerable portions of the code for clarity and performance.
+Due to the changes a lot of existing functionality is now completely broken and will be fixed in upcoming commits.

 ![Screenshot](/screenshots/1.png)